davep/davep.github.com/_posts/2022-10-05-on-to-something-new-redux.md

 date: 2022-10-05 09:24:00 +0100
 ---

-Just over Five years ago I got a message from my then employer to say I was going to be made redundant after 21 years working for them.
+Just over five years ago I got a message from my then employer to say I was going to be made redundant after 21 years working for them.
 After the 3 month notice period the final day came.
 Meanwhile, I found something new that [looked terrifying but